nvda-es/devguides_translation/original_docs/w10addoninternals.md

 ### Startup and shutdown

-When the add-on loads, it performs up to four tasks:

-1. Enables tracking of missing UIA events.
+At startup, along with checking to see if a compatible version of Windows 10 is in use, the add-on enables tracking of missing UIA events.
 For example, until May 2017, controller for event (an event fired by a control that depends on another control such as an edit field with search suggestions) wasn't available in NVDA screen reader, but search suggestion announcement was made possible as this add-on added this event.
-2. Extends or replaces NVDA's UIA support subsystem if NVDA does not come with support for newer UIA interfaces.
-This is the case for notification event which NVDA did not support prior to 2018.2.
-3. Adds user interface elements for this add-on, specifically add-on settings if appropriate.
-4. Checks for add-on updates if told to do so.

-The only thing done at shutdown is terminating the update check facility and removing user interface elements.
-This method, along with last two steps from the list above, no longer exists as of 2019.
+Until 2019, the add-on was also responsible for extending UIA interface, adding settings dialogs, and checking for updates.
+These took the bulk of startup and shutdown routines which were removed with the removal of add-on update check facility.

 ### Notable Windows 10 objects and features